Kyliux/Icloud/README.md

 An evolution of the diary example from https://github.com/buildwithjuno/examples showcasing web3 capabilities

-This sample app uses React and Tailwind Javascript that showcases authentication, datastore and storage usage.
+This web3 sample app uses React and Tailwind Javascript that showcases authentication, datastore and storage usage in the internet computer from Dfinity.

 Added functionnality :
 - CRUD